columbia/xray/findings.md

 suggests relation with sensitive topics, a user clicking on the ad may not realize that they could be disclosing private information to advertisers.

-3. <font color="blue"><b>XRay has surprisingly broad applicability:</b></font>
+3. <b>XRay has surprisingly broad applicability:</b>
- Looking at the ad data, we were surprised to notice what we believe is a projection of a general economic trend in our society.
-According to a [recent NYT article](http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/), our society is undergoing a new subprime loan bubble, this time for used cars.
+Looking at the ad data, we realized that XRay's potential is even greater than providing transparency to end users.
+Using it, we found a pretty interesting form of advertising: subprime advertising.
+According to a recent NYT article, our society is undergoing a new subprime loan bubble, this time for used cars.
+We were able to witness a projection of this trend in the ads we collected.
 We saw a significant number of subprime ads for used cars that promised 100% acceptance without credit backing.
  Some of these ads correlated strongly with keywords such as *loan*, *borrow*, or *debt*.
 We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly correlated with the *debt* keyword.

-4. <font color="blue"><b>Targeting sometimes misses the point:</b></font>
+4. <b>Targeting sometimes misses the point:</b>
 One might think that ad targeting is always precise.
 However, we found quite a few cases where targeting seemed to be done through very basic keyword matching and completely missed the semantic meaning of the email.
 For example, an email